 [database name] > [dump file]

 For manual backups, all you need is the password to the MySQL database, then use the p option, for the password, to send a command to the mysqldump.
 To back up all your databases, use the all databases option, for example

 Mysqldump –u USER –p –all-databases> /mnt/backups/all

-MySQL backup with MySQLpump
+Backup MySQL database with MySQLpump